Golden Steph: Curry's late barrage seals another Olympic men's basketball title, as US beats France - KESQ

 AP Basketball Writer

-PARIS (AP) — Stephen Curry was thinking about this two years ago, after winning his fourth NBA title.
+PARIS (AP) — Stephen Curry was thinking about this two years ago, after winning his fourth NBA title with the Golden State Warriors.
 The only thing left for him to win was Olympic gold.

 And in the ultimate moment, he made sure that medal would be his.